AdamISZ/electrum-joinmarket-plugin/README.md

 ### TAILS

-This process worked on TAILS 2.3 which has Electrum 2.6.3 shipped.
+This process worked on TAILS 2.4 which has Electrum 2.6.3 shipped.
+Note that you must have set an administration password at the tails startup: select "yes" when asked for "More options?" at startup and set it.
+The other options can be left unchanged.
 Although it's a lot of steps it's actually very quick after the initial `update`:

 1. `sudo apt-get update`
 2. `sudo apt-get install libsodium-dev python-pip`
-3. `pip install --user libnacl`
+3. `torify pip install --user libnacl`
 4. `git clone https://github.com/AdamISZ/joinmarket_core`
 5. `cd joinmarket_core`
 6. `python setup.py install --user`